mlswg/mls-architecture/draft-ietf-mls-architecture.md

 unencrypted header of the MLS protocol message format for group operation messages, and application messages are always encrypted in MLS.

+ **RECOMMENDATION:** Use transports that provide reliability and metadata confidentiality whenever possible, e.g., by transmitting MLS messages over a protocol such as TLS {{?RFC8446}} or QUIC {{?RFC9000}}.

 MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list could potentially contain tens of thousands of recipients.
 Header metadata in MLS messages typically consists of an opaque